hanjustin/hanjustin/README.md

 ---

-* Currently studying: Java, Spring Boot, RDBMS, & SQL
+* Currently studying: AWS, RDBMS, & SQL

-* Writing to save everyone's time: projects on my GitHub are all very rudimentary.

 <!--
 - 👯 I’m looking to collaborate on ...